prithugoswami/auto-movie-tagger/README.md

 </ul>

 ## Installing ffmpeg
-You need to first download ffmpeg ((from here))[https://ffmpeg.org/download.html] and add it to your PATH variable if on windows.
+You need to first download ffmpeg <a href="https://ffmpeg.org/download.html">(from here)</a> and add it to your PATH variable if on windows.
-Here's a (wikiHow article on how to install ffmpeg on Windows)[http://www.wikihow.com/Install-FFmpeg-on-Windows]
+Here's a <a href="http://www.wikihow.com/Install-FFmpeg-on-Windows">wikiHow article on how to install ffmpeg on Windows</a>

 ## Installing Python module dependencies
 <ul>